 The story of two detectives haunted by an unsolved heinous criminal conspiracy in the American South is visualized perfectly.

-Motion graphics designers expect this double exposure feature will be utilized even more regularly in 2018.
+Motion graphics designers expect this double exposure feature will be utilized even more regularly in the coming years.

 And why not?